JkutkutArchive/PY-Sudoku_Solver/thingsToDo.md

 ## main:
 - handle Errors
 - expert sudokus
-- If no new discovery, no sudoku print (base this print on discovery) ---> ERROR
 - Update techniques used
 - BUGS:

 ## functions:
-- at AddData, handle errors
 - at AddData, add format comment
 - comment the code